Best daily deals

 Velour pads and a flexible band make for a solid set of at-home cans.

 Not particularly well suited to a commute, the Beyerdynamic DT 880 PRO is staunchly in the at-home use department.
-It uses a semi-open back design, which keeps your ears cool while donning the velour ear pads.
-Its frequency response reflects a more studio-style sound as well, so bass heads be advised.
+It uses a semi-open back design, which keeps your ears cool while wearing the velour ear pads.
+Its frequency response also reflects a more studio-style sound, so bass heads be advised.

 For the money, the DT 880 PRO is a great pick for the right user.
 Nobody here will suggest you take it with you on the bus, for example.